-Derivative financial instruments are recognised initially at fair value with gains or losses from subsequent measurement at fair value being recognised in the income statement.
+Derivative financial instruments are recognised initially and at each reporting date at fair value.
+If the fair value of a derivative is: positive, then it is carried as an asset, but if it is negative, then it is carried as a liability.
 Valuation adjustments are integral in determining the fair value of derivatives.
-This includes a credit valuation adjustment (CVA) to reflect the credit worthiness of the counterparty and funding valuation adjustment (FVA) to account for the funding cost inherent in the portfolio.
+This includes a derivative credit valuation adjustment (CVA) to reflect the counterparty risk and/or event of default; and a funding valuation adjustment (FVA) to account for the funding cost and benefits in the derivatives' portfolio.

-Where the derivative is effective as a hedging instrument and designated as such, the timing of the recognition of any resultant gain or loss in the income statement is dependent on the hedging designation.
+Where the derivative is effective as a hedging instrument and designated as such, the timing of the recognition of any resultant gain or loss in profit or loss is dependent on the hedging designation.
 These hedging designations and associated accounting are as follows: